kant/gcalmapper/README.md

    only a part of the google data
  - `:default => 'default` is used to put default data in case of unmatching data

-Both are optional, but if you use `:match` without `:default`, the default value will be `nil`

-if the data you want to save is not always setted, it'is possible to use `:if_empty`. this will try to take data in another field if the source is empty. in the exemple you can see the usage as date.dateTime is not always present (for exemple long event that only date of start and date of end without hours).
+Both are optional, but if you use `:match` without `:default`, the default value will be `nil` if the data you want to save is not always setted, it is possible to use `:if_empty`. this will try to take data in another field if the source is empty.
+In the example you can see the usage as date.dateTime is not always present (for example long event that only date of start and date of end without hours).

 Compatibility